Feeling: Gut

 A gut feeling, or gut reaction, is a visceral emotional reaction to something.
 It may be negative, such as a feeling of uneasiness, or positive, such as a feeling of trust.
 Gut feelings are generally regarded as not modulated by conscious thought, but sometimes as a feature of intuition rather than rationality.
 The idea that emotions are experienced in the gut has a long historical legacy, and many nineteenth-century doctors considered the origins of mental illness to derive from the intestines.

 The phrase "gut feeling" may also be used as a shorthand term for an individual's "common sense" perception of what is considered "the right thing to do", such as helping an injured passerby, avoiding dark alleys and generally acting in accordance with instinctive feelings about a given situation.
-It can also refer to simple common knowledge phrases which are true no matter when said, such as "Water is wet" or "Fire is hot", or to ideas that an individual intuitively regards as true (see "truthiness" for examples).
+It can also refer to simple common knowledge phrases which are true no matter when said, such as "Fire is hot", or to ideas that an individual intuitively regards as true (see "truthiness" for examples).